ckeditor/ckeditor5/docs/installation/frameworks/react.md

 ### Customizing one of the predefined builds

-This option requires making changes to a {@link  link-removed predefined build} of your choice.
+This option requires making changes to a {@link installation/getting-started/quick-start#creating-custom-builds predefined build} of your choice.
 Much like in [the case of online builder](#integrating-a-build-from-the-online-builder), you then need to place the custom editor's folder next to `src/` directory and add it as a dependency using `yarn add file` command.

 Read more about customising a predefined build in the {@link installation/getting-started/installing-plugins Installing plugins} guide.

 ### Integrating the editor from source

-In this approach, you will include a CKEditor 5 {@link installation/integration/advanced-setup#scenario-2-building-from-source built from source}, so you will choose the editor creator you want and the list of plugins, etc. It is more powerful and creates a tighter integration between your application and the WYSIWYG editor, however, it requires adjusting your `webpack.config.js` to CKEditor 5 needs.
+In this approach, you will include a CKEditor 5 {@link installation/advanced/integrating-from-source built from source}, so you will choose the editor creator you want and the list of plugins, etc. It is more powerful and creates a tighter integration between your application and the WYSIWYG editor, however, it requires adjusting your `webpack.config.js` to CKEditor 5 needs.

 Read more about this option in the [Integrating CKEditor 5 from source](#integrating-ckeditor-5-built-from-source) section.